mayasharma2110/Keep-Riding/README.md

 * Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options, select an experience/ability level and enter some text in the enquiry textarea.
+The form does not check for a reasonable phone number currently, only that something is entered.

 * Checked the form only takes an email with a @ in the field.